EdgeVerve/oe-batch-processing/README.md

 ## Solution

-Since file reading and processing is very processor intensive, the batch processing module is kept separate from the oe-cloud app, and it is run in a separate NodeJS VM.
+Since file reading and processing is very processor intensive, the *batch-processing* module is kept separate from the *oe-cloud* application, and it is run in a separate *NodeJS* VM.
-This also means that the batch-processing module can be scaled separately.
+This also means that the *batch-processing* module can be scaled separately.
-The module uses http REST API of the oe-cloud application to load the data into the application database.
+The module uses http REST API of the *oe-cloud* application to load the data into the application database.

 This ensures that -